EnviroDIY/USGS_NGWOS/NGWOS_AWS_WIFI_Certs/ReadMe.md

 These are the messages you should see on the serial monitor as your program runs:

 - First there will be a several second delay and wait for the modem to wake.
+You may see messages about setting the pin values.
 - After warm up, the modem will initialize and you should see the message `Initializing modem... ...success`.
+- The program will then maximize the baud rate of the modem and you'll see messages to that effect.
 - Next you will see a print out of the modem info; `Modem Info:` followed by the serial number and other info about your modem.
 This is just for your information.
 - The Stonefly will then load the CA certificate, client certificate, and key onto the modem, convert them to the modem's internal file format, and print back the loaded text so you can confirm it matches later if there are problems.
+  - You will see several success messages as the certificates are loaded.
 - After the certificates are loaded, the modem waits for a Wi-Fi network connection.
-If the connection succeeds, you'll see the message `Waiting for network... ...success`
+If the connection succeeds, you'll see the message `Network connected`
 - Once connected, the modem will sync its timestamp with NTP.
 This is required for later secured connections.
 - You'll see a message `=== MQTT NOT CONNECTED ===` because you haven't connected yet.
 - The modem will connect to MQTT, giving the message `Connecting to {your_endpoint} with client ID {your_thing_name} ...success`
 - Finally, the modem will publish a message, telling you: `Publishing a message to {your_thing_name}/init`.
-- If all is well, someone watching your AWS IoT Core's MQTT broker will see the message `{"{your_thing_name}":"connected"}"`from your device on the topic `{your_thing_name}/init`.
+- If all is well, someone watching your AWS IoT Core's MQTT broker will see a message with a lot of metadata about your device on the topic `{your_thing_name}/init`.

 ## Troubleshooting